tlienart/tlienart.github.io/src/pages/csml/glr/ridgecv-2.md

 Since, in general, we are much more likely to want to  test many $λ$ (large $κ$) with a few folds (with $K$ of order $5$-$10$), doing re-computations per fold makes more sense than applying RSM.

 **Note**: it is still important to recycle computations otherwise we pay $O(κKnp^2)$ by doing a naive grid-computations for every fold and every $\lambda$; surprisingly this seems to be what is currently done in SkLearn as per [these lines of code](https://github.com/scikit-learn/scikit-learn/blob/e94b67a4d36bfa68f5a864a6401253846bac7138/sklearn/linear_model/_ridge.py#L1576-L1579).

+## Fat case

+Since the complexity of RSM is $O(Mp^2)$, it shouldn't be considered.
+Computing $K$ problem with $n-M$ rows and recycling computations for the $λ$ is best.

+## Conclusion

+So disappointingly the generalisation of the LOO trick to the more general case is not particularly useful compared to simply re-computing things per-folds and recycling computations for the $λ$.
+This could maybe have been expected, we have to deal with an expansion in $M$ terms where $M$ scales like $n$ in $K$ folds with low $K$ (the usual case).